This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The bacteria can spread to other body parts, such as the ears, lungs, or spine.
 This can cause pneumonia, meningitis, or respiratory failure.
 Your child's lungs may fill with fluid and prevent him from getting enough oxygen.
 Epiglottitis is life-threatening and requires immediate treatment.

 How can I prevent acute epiglottitis from happening again?

-- Hib vaccine: This vaccine helps prevent infections caused by Haemophilus influenzae type b (Hib).
-All infants and children ages 2 months through 4 years should get the Hib vaccine.
-Infants and children are given 3 to 4 doses total, with the first dose given as early as age 6 weeks.
+- Hib vaccine helps prevent infections caused by Haemophilus influenzae type b (Hib).
+All infants and children aged 2 months through 4 years should get the Hib vaccine.
+A total of 3 to 4 doses are given.
+The first dose may be given as early as 6 weeks of age.